A Matter of Life and Death (film): The other world

 The producers took pains never to refer to "the other world" as Heaven, as they felt that was restrictive.
-However, in the first minutes of the film, a very young Richard Attenborough appears as a dead airman registering in the "other world" and asking: "It's heaven, isn't it?"
+However, in the first minutes of the film, a very young Richard Attenborough appears as a dead airman registering in the "other world" and asking: "It's heaven, isn't it?", while new arrivals are being measured for angel wings.
 This is followed by the "other world" female attendant commenting to Flying Officer Trubshawe that some people might think it would be "heaven to be a clerk".
 An introductory title screen – repeated as the foreword to the 1946 novelisation by Eric Warman – contains an explicit statement, however: "This is the story of two worlds, the one we know and another which exists only in the mind of a young airman whose life and imagination have been violently shaped by war", but goes on to say "Any resemblance to any other world known or unknown is purely coincidental".

 The architecture of the other world is noticeably modernist.
 It features a vast and open plan, with huge circular observation holes, beneath which the clouds of Earth can be seen.
-This vision was later the inspiration for the design of St.Paul's Bus Station, Walsall in 2000, by architects Allford Hall Monaghan Morris.
+This vision was later the inspiration for the design of St. Paul's Bus Station, Walsall in 2000, by architects Allford Hall Monaghan Morris.
 The film's amphitheatre court scene was rendered by BT in a TV advertisement c.
 2002 as a metaphor for communication technology, especially the Internet.